sphinx-labs/sphinx/docs/chugsplash-file.md

 ## Layout of a ChugSplash File

-ChugSplash config files can be defined in TypeScript, JavaScript, or JSON.
+When using ChugSplash's Hardhat plugin, config files can be defined in TypeScript, JavaScript, or JSON.
+When using ChugSplash's Foundry library, config files can only be defined in JavaScript or JSON.

 A sample ChugSplash config file in TypeScript is shown below.

 ```ts
 {